pypa/packaging.python.org/source/guides/creating-and-discovering-plugins.rst

 Using package metadata
 ======================

-Packages have metadata for plugins described in the :doc:`/specifications/entry-points`.
+Packages have metadata for plugins described in the :doc:`entry-points`.
 By telling your package’s build backend, plugins can register themselves for discovery.